-Both high dose (HDR) and low dose (LDR) brachytherapy are performed at NorthShore University HealthSystem.
-Brachytherapy is a radiation treatment utilizing a radioactive source (high or low dose) that is temporaily placed inside the body adjacent to or in the tumor.
+Brachytherapy is a radiation treatment utilizing a radioactive source (high or low dose) that is temporarily placed inside the body adjacent to or in the tumor.

 Deep Inspiration Breast Hold (DIBH)

-A sophisticated technique used to deliver radiotherapy to the left breast while reducing any incidental radiation dose to the heart or nearby organs.
-Therapists use an advanced imaging system which monitors the breath hold to ensure the treatment delivery is consistently in the same place.
-This imaging along with the reduction of patient motion, allows for a more precise dose to the tumor while decreasing the dose to adjacent tissue.
+A sophisticated technique used to deliver radiotherapy to the left breast, while reducing any incidental radiation dose to the heart or nearby organs.
+Therapists use an advanced imaging system that monitors the breath hold to ensure treatment is consistently delivered in the same place.
+This imaging, along with the reduction of patient motion, allows for a more precise dose to the tumor only.

 External Beam Radiotherapy

-High doses of radiation delivered from a machine (Linear Accelerator) to a localized area of disease.
+This radiation therapy method delivers high doses of radiation from a linear accelerator machine to a localized area of disease.

 Hypofractionated Radiation Therapy

-Hypofractionated radiation therapy is a form of external beam radiation where a higher dose of radiation per treatment is delivered to the tumor over a shorter period of time.
-The advantage of hypofractionation is the ability to reduce the treatment time from 5-6 weeks to 3-4 weeks.
-This allows patients to go back to their lives in less time than they would having conventional treatments.
-Recent clinical trials have proven that this therapy is comparable to standard radiation in efficacy and surprisingly often less toxic than standard treatment.
-While not all patients are candidates for hypofractionated radiation therapy, our team reviews each case and works with the patient to develop a personalized care plan.
+A form of external beam radiation, this therapy provides a higher dose of radiation per treatment delivered to the tumor over a shorter period of time.
+It reduces treatment time by about half: from five to six weeks to three to four weeks.
+Patients can go back to their lives in less time than they would with conventional treatments.
+Studies have shown that this therapy is comparable to standard radiation in efficacy.
+Surprisingly, it is also often less toxic.
+Not all patients are candidates for hypofractionated radiation therapy.
+Our team reviews each case and works with you to develop a personalized care plan.

 Image Guided Radiation Therapy (IGRT)

-A method of radiation delivery in which doses are delivered to a precise location though the use of internally placed markers and daily imaging.
-This can allow for a higher treatment dose to the tumor.
+With IGRT, doses are delivered to a precise location though the use of internally placed markers and daily imaging.
+IGRT allows for a higher treatment dose to the tumor.

 Intensity Modulated Radiation Therapy (IMRT)

-A method of radiation delivery in which doses are electronically manipulated in an effort to increase exposure to tumors while decreasing exposure to healthy tissues.
+IMRT delivers radiation doses that are electronically manipulated in an effort to increase exposure to tumors, while decreasing exposure to healthy tissues.

 Prone Breast Treatment

-A unique approach to treating breast cancer, where the patient lays comfortably in the prone position.
-This technique is used to isolate the area for treatment.
-Having the breast away from the body minimizes the radiation exposure to the surrounding organs and tissues including the heart and lungs.
-Prone breast treatments are not for every body type but our Radiation Oncologists work with each patient to tailor individual treatment plans for all patients’ unique needs.
+A unique approach to treating breast cancer, this treatment allows patients to comfortably lie in the prone position (chest facing down) This technique works by isolating the area for treatment.
+Having the breast away from the body minimizes the radiation exposure to the surrounding organs and tissues, including the heart and lungs.
+Prone breast treatments are not for every body type.
+Our radiation oncologists will work to tailor your individual treatment plan to meet your unique needs.

-A specialized form of radiation treatment in which a high treatment dose is precisely delivered to a small area of the body over the course of one to five treatments.
+Specialized forms of radiation treatment, SRS and SBRT allow for high treatment doses to be precisely delivered to a small area of the body during the course of one to five treatments.